2ndBillingCycle/naev-wiki/Mission-Ideas.md

 Some of these ideas are already being implemented, while others are ready to be turned into a mission in the game.

-There have been lots of idea proposed over the years, and with the loss of the old website, these are only somewhat accessible through [archive.org][]:
+There have been lots of ideas proposed over the years, and with the loss of the old website, these are only somewhat accessible through [archive.org][]:

 - [Forum][]
 - [Google Group][]